mprat/practicepython/_posts/2014-04-16-11-check-primality-functions.md

   print("You are in grade " + str(school_year))
 {% endhighlight %}

 Now it is easier for a user to use the program, because the help text is different.

 These variables you pass to functions are called *variables*, *parameters*, or *arguments*.

 ### Default arguments

 In the example above, once I have added an *argument* to my function, I always have to give an argument when I call the function.
 I can't forget to give the `get_integer()` function from above a string to print to the screen.
 In some cases, I want there to be a "default" behavior for my function that happens when I create an argument for it but don't give it any.

 In the example above, if I don't give a custom string (which may be 95% of the time I use this function), I just want the `input()` line to say `"Give me a number: "` and I want to save myself the trouble of writing this every single time I call the function.
 So what I can do is give my function *default arguments*.
 Like so:

 {% highlight python %}
   def get_integer(help_text="Give me a number: "):
     return int(input(help_text))
 {% endhighlight %}

 What happens now is I can use the function in two ways: by giving it an argument and by NOT giving it an argument.

 {% highlight python %}
-  def get_integer(help_text):
+  def get_integer(help_text="Give me a number: "):
     return int(input(help_text))

   age = get_integer("Tell me your age: ")